pujitha24/BFSGraphEulerPath/README.md

 ```
 ---

-#####`.rmakedirs(path, target=None, timeout='0s')`
+#####`.rmakedirs(path, timeout='0s')`
 This method is a recursive directory creation function.
 It makes all intermediate-level directories needed to contain the leaf directory and returns the absolute path.
-If `target` is supplied, the command will run on the targeted machine.

 Example usage: